 - Professional groups and associations

-The final job board site on our list is Snagajob.
+- Snagajob.
 This site specializes in recruiting hourly workers and has more than six million users searching the site every month.
 Similar to other job board sites, it uses “match” technology to help you find the right candidates quickly.
+It’s cheaper than many other sites—at $89 per month per post, it gets you a lot of the same features as other, higher-priced services.

 Finding candidates through social media can save you both time and money (given the costs of many of the job boards detailed above).
 In fact, a survey conducted by the Job Description Library found that, in 2021, 79% of job seekers used social media in their search in the past year.

 While it was almost considered in the above job boards section, technically LinkedIn is a “professional social network” site.
-According to its own data, someone is hired through LinkedIn every 8 seconds.
+According to its own data, someone is hired through LinkedIn every eight seconds.

 It’s one of the go-to places for job candidates to showcase their experiences and network with other professionals and hiring managers alike.

 As the second most used app for job seekers (at 57%), Twitter is hard to ignore, especially if you’re looking to hire freelancers, contractors, or casual workers.
-The most common method of attracting talent through Twitter is to write a well-composed tweet and link to your company site’s vacancy page, like so:
+The most common method of attracting talent through Twitter is to write a well-composed tweet and link to your company site’s vacancy page.

 However, if your company is a small business or a startup, many owners will post about their opening asking for potential candidates to send them a DM.

-As the social network platform with the most monthly active users (over 2.8 billion), and the largest percentage of them being between 18 and 44, it also makes sense to consider Facebook to find job candidates.
+As the social network platform with the most monthly active users (over 2.9 billion), and the largest percentage of them being between the ages of 18 and 44, it also makes sense to consider Facebook to find job candidates.

 On Facebook, you can create job posts through your business page and, if you want, you can boost the job listing as an ad.